Jim Mackell, Ed Dooks, and Don Curry tighten the grips on a

 in the image above are original.
 Several of each of the three components

-will need to be cast in order to have the quantities needed for all twenty-six
+will need to be cast.
+The quantities are needed for all twenty-six

 passenger windows.
 PWM photo